rails/spring/README.md

 end
 ```

-On platforms where spring is installed and supported, this snippet
+On platforms where Spring is installed and supported, this snippet
-hooks spring into the execution of commands.
+hooks Spring into the execution of commands.
 In other cases, the snippet
 will just be silently ignored and the lines after it will be executed as
 normal.